Rutito2010/Rutito2010/README.md

-<h3>I'm a full stack developer, trying to specialize in Backend Development</h3>
+<h3>I'm a Backend Developer!!</h3>

+<p> Im currently working on DigiChanges with nodejs, Koa, typescript, mongo, docker and a lot of new tools!.</p>

 <p> Im currently studyng java Backend Developement with SpringBoot.</p>